ayushrajani07/G6_/PROVIDER_MODES.md

 Check logs at startup:
 * If you see `Recovered real create_provider` followed by provider-specific initialization logs — you are in Real Provider mode.
 * If you see repeated `resolve_expiry` debug lines with explicit ISO dates and no provider errors — you are likely in Fallback Providers (with ISO short-circuit working) or Real mode with simple date rules.
-* If strikes build successfully but all option instrument fetches return empty and synthetic index prices are constant or patterned — you are still in Fallback Providers mode.
+* If strikes build successfully but all option instrument fetches return empty and index prices are constant/patterned — you are still in Fallback Providers mode.

 Limitations & Next Steps
 ------------------------